 can assemble the report from the mileage database in a fraction of the

-trips.
+year in question (sort of a Club history).
 Starting with the 1968 Trail Blazer, reports are available for

 every ten years up through 2008 and then annually beginning in

 2011.
 You can learn a lot about the history of our club by looking at

 To view PDF files, you will need a copy of Adobe Reader on your computer.